bug400/pyilper/INSTALL.md

 On Debian based Linux systems you can install the pyilper Debian package.

-On all other systems unzip the pyilper archive, go to the pyilper software directory and type:
+On all other systems unzip the pyilper source code, go to the pyilper directory and type:

      python3 setup.py install